 “This means that after months of pre-departure testing, post-arrival testing, self-isolation, and added expense, fully vaccinated people will now only have to verify their status via a passenger locator form when they come to the UK.”

 The tourist and aviation industries, according to the Scottish Transport Secretary Michael Matheson, are “extremely pleased” to the new restrictions that have been implemented.

 However, he warned that “extra monitoring” would be necessary over the whole of the UK in order to identify mutations in the event that they happened.

 The travel and tourist industry, which has been especially badly impacted by coronavirus lockdown measures, has praised the initiatives as being positive and beneficial.

 “The removal of all testing for vaccinated passengers is the final step in moving towards frictionless flight travel, allowing travelers to reconnect with loved ones and work colleagues”stated Virgin Atlantic.

 “It restores client confidence and increases demand at a vital booking period for the travel sector.”

-Fully vaccinated passengers who have received two doses (or one dose of the Janssen vaccine) and passengers under the age of 18 no longer require a pre-departure test two days before traveling to the UK.
+No longer are pre-departure tests required for fully vaccinated travelers who have had two doses (or one dose of the Janssen vaccine) and passengers under the age of 18 who are going to the United Kingdom.

-Arrivals who are not fully vaccinated, on the other hand, must do a pre-departure test as well as two post-arrival PCR tests, which are more expensive than the lateral flow version.
+Arrivals who are not completely vaccinated, on the other hand, are required to do a pre-arrival test in addition to two post-arrival PCR tests, both of which are more costly than the lateral flow version.